-The Hoof Trimmer and his profession are an essential part of a dairy cow’s performance.
-I too often hear something like the following from dairy farmers:
+Hoof trimmers are an essential part of dairy cows’ performance.
+They, myself included, often hear something like the following from dairy farmers:

 “Keeping up with hoof trimming my cows has been a challenge over the past ten years.
 My cows’ hoof quality gets further behind every year.
 I realize my losses when I do not properly keep up, but it is hard for farmers in our area to find a hoof trimmer who is willing to travel.
-Do you have any hoof trimmer contacts or any suggestions on how to deal with this?”
+Do you know any hoof trimmers, or do you have any suggestions on to how to deal with this?”

 Is finding a hoof trimmer a challenge for you?

-It is very common for the ‘do-it-yourself-trimmer’ after several years to want to delegate the trimming chore to someone else.
-On most farms, lameness is a daily occurrence, and there are so many other aspects of dairy farming that compete for the farmer’s attention.
-Very often there are simply not enough hours in a day to give lameness your very best.
-Needless to say, turning a blind eye to lame cows is not an option, and lameness (if neglected) is an often under-estimated expense.
+After several years it is very common for the do-it-yourself hoof trimmer to want to delegate the trimming chore to someone else.
+Lameness is a daily occurrence on most farms, and there are many other aspects to dairy farming that compete for the farmer’s attention.
+As a result, there are often not enough hours in a day to give lameness your very best.
+Obviously, turning a blind eye to lame cows is not an option, and lameness, especially if neglected, is an often-underestimated expense.

 When your herd is healthy:

-- and ultimately you should expect to see an increase in your bottom line (Return on Investment: ROI).
+- And ultimately you should expect to see an increase in your bottom line (Return on Investment or ROI).

 How do you maintain a healthy herd?

-- Keep the focus on continuous hoof care just like mastitis.
+- Keep the focus on continuous hoof care.

 - Stay focused on preventative trimming.

-- and ‘where can I find a hoof trimmer that is willing and able to travel?’
+- Where can I find a hoof trimmer that is willing and able to travel?

-- He assists and educates the producer on how to treat lame cows.
+- The trimmer assists and educates the producer on how to treat lame cows.

-- He finds and provides the producer with updated research and relevant information about hoof health management (including hoof spraying, foot bath products, and foot baths).
+- He finds and provides the producer with up-to-date research and relevant information about hoof health management.
+This includes topics such as product selection and footbaths.

-- The hoof trimmer is part of your success team along with other professionals when they are needed (veterinarians and nutritionists).
+- The hoof trimmer is part of your success team, along with other professionals when they are needed, including veterinarians and nutritionists.

-- And lastly, the hoof trimmer trims the herd to prevent & control lameness assisting the producer with strategic maintenance programs (on-going footbaths and herd-spraying methods).
+- And lastly, the hoof trimmer trims the herd to prevent and control lameness.
+The trimmer also assists the producer with strategic maintenance programs (ongoing footbaths and herd-spraying methods).

-- timely treatment (to deal with any active issues)
+- Timely treatment to deal with any active issues, and

 This approach will help you achieve your goals and maximize your ROI.

-We could certainly use more hoof trimmers in Canada.
-Therefore, I often recommend this occupation to young men and women who do not mind some hard work and like the idea of being a valuable resource for dairy producers.
-So you may then ask ‘Where are the hoof trimmers?’
+The truth is that we could certainly use more hoof trimmers in Canada.
+I often, therefore, recommend this occupation to young men and women who do not mind some hard work and like the idea of being a valuable resource for dairy producers.

-Here are some excellent resources to find dedicated, professional hoof trimmers and bridge the gap between hoof trimmers, producers, and other professionals such as veterinarians and nutritionists:
+I have compiled a short list of some excellent resources you can use to find dedicated, professional hoof trimmers.
+These trimmers stand out because they look to bridge the gap between hoof trimmers, producers, and other professionals such as veterinarians and nutritionists.

-Finally, let me know if this plan works for you and your herd.
-I love to hear if you were able to find a local hoof trimmer.
+Finally, let me know if the plan I outlined above works for you and your herd.
+I’d also love to hear if you were able to find a local hoof trimmer.

-Please feel free to forward any further questions on our contact page.
+Feel free to forward any further questions you may have on our contact page.